-Here are 10 life lessons that can help you to make the most out of your life whilst working hard.
+Here are 10 life lessons that can help you make the most out of your life while working hard.

 1. Learn to say no

-When you are starting out in your career or if you have embarked on a new career challenge, it can be easy to accept too much extra work when attempting to impress your superiors.
-This is a mistake, be sure to only say yes to extra work that you are capable of doing and that you have the time to complete to a high standard.
-Taking on too much work causes stress levels to rise, and accuracy levels to fall.
+When you start in your career or embark on a new career challenge, it can be easy to accept too much extra work when attempting to impress your superiors.
+Taking on too much work on your plate is a mistake, be sure to only say yes to additional work that you are capable of doing and that you have the time to complete to a high standard.
+Taking on too much work causes stress levels to rise and accuracy levels to fall.

 2. Work in a job you enjoy

-Finding a career that you truly enjoy can be difficult, as most of us will experience a job that we don’t like, or that isn’t suitable for us.
-However, you spend the majority of your life at work, so if you aren't happy in your role, this will undoubtedly have an adverse effect on your personal life.
+Finding a career that you genuinely enjoy can be difficult, as most of us will experience a job that we don’t like or that isn’t suitable for us.
+However, you spend most of your life at work, so if you aren’t happy in your role, this will undoubtedly have a negative effect on your personal life.

 3. Don’t only work for money

-Money is essential, however, it shouldn’t be the main driver to remain in a role.
+Money is essential.
+However, it shouldn’t be the primary driver to remain in a role.
 If you are staying in your role for money and nothing else, it may be time to consider a different opportunity.
-Although it is important, money isn't everything.
+Although it is necessary, money isn’t everything.
 Find a job that you enjoy, and you may feel happier and healthier as a result.

 4. Never stop learning

 You will always encounter people who have more experience than you throughout your career, but this shouldn’t worry you.
 Learning from people with more experience will help you to grow personally and professionally.
-Adopting a learning attitude throughout the entirety of your life will help you to become a more rounded, educated, and fulfilled individual.
+Adopting a learning attitude throughout your life will help you become a more rounded, educated, and fulfilled individual.

 5. Be productive outside of work

 When you feel down or tired because of work, it can be hard to motivate yourself outside of working hours.
-Motivation can be as simple as attending a gym class, or meeting with a friend for coffee after work.
-Yearning for the end of the working day isn’t healthy, you should try to make the most of every single day.
+Motivation can be as simple as attending a gym class or meeting with a friend for coffee after work.
+Yearning for the end of the working day isn’t healthy.
+It would be best if you try to make the most of every single day.

 6. Maintain a healthy work-life balance

-Work can be stressful, and there may be times when you feel as though you need to stay late in order to get a task done, or to meet a deadline.
-Don’t let life pass you by.
-Maintaining a healthy work-life balance can play a huge part in your happiness.
-You need time to switch off from work, so make sure you allow yourself to do it.
+Work can be stressful, and there may be times when you feel as though you need to stay late to get a task done or meet a deadline.
+Maintaining a healthy work-life balance can play a massive part in your happiness.
+It would help if you switched off from work, making sure you allow yourself to do it.

 7. Be a team player

 Being successful at work comes from working and developing as a team.
 Yes, you may have responsibilities of your own, but group success is what drives businesses forward.
-Big projects need more than one perspective to succeed, so if you regularly working alone, you may discover that you aren’t very successful in the long-run.
+Big projects need more than one perspective to succeed, so if you are regularly working alone, you may discover that you aren’t very successful in the long run.